Jonesywolf/You-Verify/README.md

 # Supports CHROME or FIREFOX
 BROWSER=CHROME
 ```
-You can either copy the template above or use and rename the `template.env` file included in the repository.
 This project sends you an email (from yourself) with a screenshot of the survey completion, to access your
 gmail account it requires that you set up an **application specific password**.
 For more details including
 how to set one up, see: https://support.google.com/accounts/answer/185833